September 2022 School Counselor Newsletter

 Dear St. John Families,

-- SEL Groups (K-5th Grade): Social-Emotional Learning (SEL) groups are a key way I support students who need some extra help with a social or emotional skill (e.g., emotional regulation, anxiety, coping skills, friendship, etc.) Groups are formed with 3-5 same-grade peers and meet for 30 minutes a week during the school day for 6-8 consecutive weeks.
-My first round of groups will begin in October, so look out for more information regarding sign-ups in my October Counselor Newsletter!
+SEL Groups (K-5th Grade): Social-Emotional Learning (SEL) groups are a key way I support students who need some additional social or emotional support.
+Groups are formed with 4-5 same-grade peers and meet for 30 minutes a week during the school day for 10 consecutive weeks.
+If you believe your child would benefit from some additional support and would like them to be considered for a group, please fill out this online form.
+The deadline to refer your child for the upcoming round of groups is Friday, September 16th.

 If I can do anything at all to support you or your child as we start the new school year, please feel free to contact me at email@example.com.
 I would be so happy to help you in whatever way I can.

 - Want to hear more about how your child’s school day went beyond “fine”?
 Check out these creative questions to ask that should elicit some really fun conversation!

 - September is Suicide Prevention Awareness Month.
 According to the CDC, suicide is the second leading cause of death among children aged 10-14.
 With this sobering statistic in mind, I want to share two important resources with our community.
 First is the National Alliance on Mental Illness (NAMI).
 They have great information and resources that every family should have easily accessible.
 Second, is the new nationwide suicide and crisis lifeline.
 Anyone can call or text “988” to be connected to the lifeline.
 It’s free and available 24/7.